What is Compassionate Release?

 Federal law allows for the release of inmates in extraordinary circumstances, typically involving an inmate’s health, advanced age, or the health of a loved one.
 The program is called Compassionate Release under 18 U.S.C. § 3582.

 The Compassionate Release program was designed as a way to address cases in which compassion towards an inmate is warranted and justified.
 There are a number of circumstances in which Compassionate Release is considered.
-Specifically, the standard for Compassionate Release under the federal law is when “extraordinary and compelling reasons” are present.
+One such way is when “extraordinary and compelling reasons” are present.

-“Extraordinary and compelling reasons” include circumstances in which an inmate is suffering from a terminal illness or a debilitating injury; an inmate who is elderly; and an inmate whose spouse is incapacitated.
+“Extraordinary and compelling reasons” may include circumstances in which an inmate is suffering from a terminal illness or a debilitating injury; an inmate who is elderly; and an inmate whose spouse is incapacitated.
+Recent case law in some circuits has indicated that almost anything can be an extraordinary and compelling circumstance.

 While Compassionate Release is relief that is difficult to obtain, it is still a possibility provided that an inmate meets the criteria that fall under the “extraordinary and compelling reasons” standard.